BIOL 3451—Mammalogy Lab

 Tests and grading: Grading will be on the standard 10-point scale (90-100 = A, 80-89 = B, 70-79 = C, 60-69 = D, 0-59 = F).
 There is no curving of the grade or “extra” credit.
 Points will be earned from scheduled examinations, from a major paper, from lab exercises, and from announced and unannounced quizzes.
 Exams will consist of a mixture of practical, essay, short answer, and objective-type questions, and may include some drawing.

 Attendance: Attendance at all lab meetings and exams is mandatory.
 Please note that some labs require attendance early in the morning, late at night, and on weekends.
-There will be a weekend field trip to the Ouachita Mountains Biological Station near Mena, dates to be determined.
+There will be a weekend field trip to the Ouachita Mountains Biological Station near Mena, October 18-20.
 Check out their website at: http://www.theombs.org/ Your success in this course is directly dependent upon your attendance and participation in the lab.
 To this end, one percentage point will be removed from your class grade for each unexcused lab absence.
 It is the responsibility of the student to provide a university-approved excuse for each class missed on the next class day.
 It is important for you to note that you are responsible for material covered in every lab, even if you miss the lab with an excused absence.
 It is your responsibility to obtain the material you have missed.

 Missed exams: Missed exams may be made up only by students with an approved university excuse, by arrangement with the instructor.
 Approved university excuses do not include “had to work,” “hung over,” “overslept,” or “my car is busted.”
 Please be aware that any made-up exam may NOT be the same exam given during the normal class period.
 Students are responsible for all material presented in class, even with an approved university excuse for missing a class.
 It is the responsibility of the student to obtain missed material from classmates.